-- Implement proper interpretation and application of the Scriptures within church leadership, mission, vision, administration, and church discipline. - Examine the call to the pastoral ministry while recognizing and maturing the gifting for such ministry. - Analyze the administrative duties and complexities associated with the pastoral office - such as organization, structure, polity, and finances.
+- Implement proper interpretation and application of the Scriptures within church leadership, mission, vision, administration, and church discipline. - Examine the call to the pastoral ministry while recognizing and maturing the gifting for such ministry. - Analyze the administrative duties and complexities associated with the pastoral office such as organization, structure, polity, and finances.

-The following positions may be available to those pursuing a concentration in Pastoral Theology: Senior Pastor, Associate Pastor, Youth Pastor, and Chaplain.
+The program may lead to various ministry opportunities, including positions such as Senior Pastor, Associate Pastor, Youth Pastor, and Chaplain.